Test Complete

 From birth to adolescence, there are significant shifts in normal vital signs, weight, and behavior.
 Recognizing that what is normal for an adult may be dangerously abnormal for an infant or child is essential.
 As a general rule, the older a patient is, the slower the respiratory rate (RR) and heart rate (HR) will be, and the higher the systolic blood pressure.

-• During infancy, the heart rate is generally between 140 to 160 beats per minute, and the respiratory rate is between 40 to 60 breaths per minute at birth and 30 to 60 breaths per minute after the first few minutes of life.
-The systolic blood pressure is typically around 70 mmHg at birth and gradually increases to 90 mmHg at one year.
+- During infancy, the heart rate is generally between 140 to 160 beats per minute, and the respiratory rate is between 30 to 50 breaths per minute after the first few minutes of life.
+The systolic blood pressure is typically around 70 mmHg at birth and gradually increases to 85 mmHg at one year.
 Infants are primarily nose-breathers until four weeks old, and their airways are more easily obstructed.
 Rapid respiratory rates lead to rapid heat and fluid loss.

-• During school-age, the heart rate is typically between 70 to 110 beats per minute, and the respiratory rate is between 20 to 30 breaths per minute.
-The systolic blood pressure typically ranges from 80 mmHg to 120 mmHg, and the normal body temperature is between 98.6 F to 99.6 F. Children in this age group begin to lose their primary "baby" teeth and replacement with permanent teeth begins.
+- During school age, the heart rate is typically between 70 to 110 beats per minute, and the respiratory rate is between 20 to 30 breaths per minute.
+The systolic blood pressure typically ranges from 90 mmHg to 120 mmHg, and the normal body temperature is between 98.6 F to 99.6 F. Children in this age group begin to lose their primary "baby" teeth, and replacement with permanent teeth begins.